What Can You Do with a Master’s in Legal Studies?

 As an MLS graduate, employee relations specialist may be one of the legal studies jobs to consider.
 Employee relations or labor relation specialists are in charge of interpreting and communicating the terms of labor contracts, such as wages, health care, pensions and union and management operations.

-Labor relation specialists had a median annual wage of $73,240External link: in 2020, according to the BLS.
+Labor relation specialists had a median annual wage of $93,500 in 2024, according to the BLS.

 Sales Manager